Need to know

 While every eligible solar system installed in Australia qualifies for the STC scheme, you may also be able to get an additional state-based rebate.

-In 2020, Victoria, New South Wales, ACT and South Australia all have schemes available – with certain criteria.
-Unfortunately there's currently none available in Western Australia, Tasmania, Queensland or the Northern Territory.
+In 2023, Victoria, NSW, the ACT, the Northern Territory and South Australia all have schemes available – with certain criteria.
+Unfortunately there's currently none available in Western Australia, Tasmania or Queensland.